iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Why cant i get this to downlaod Ive tried many times and it wont go<br> :date: __2020-12-16 00:09:52__

 > Dr told me being abused as a kid and getting anxiety is my fault and should increase effexor regardless of withdrawal symptoms.
 Absolutely rude and ignorant<br> :date: __2020-12-15 17:20:08__

-> Missed my appointment 3 times apprentley even though I was on hold for 20 minutes I was chargerd $390!.. and when I finnley did get though to someone he prescribed me stuff that could've killed me when I demanded for a refund they refused becouse apprently the doctor had givein help.
-Are you trying to kill us?
-Uninstalled 1 star highly not recommended!..<br> :date: __2020-12-12 17:02:24__

-> What a let down after seeing this advertised with Dr Phil.
-He swore absolutely no co-pay for anybody on Medicare.
-Lie, lie, lie!! cost me 40 bucks.
-Won't be using this app again<br> :date: __2020-12-09 07:26:50__

-> They are not 24/7, I was waiting for video chat doctor and while they estimated time was >5 minutes I waited TEN with no answer, I then closed the app, came back and now I have to wait for an appointment to be able to talk to anybody?
-This is deceitful, and incongruous with the promotion that a doctor is available 24/7.
-That is a lie<br> :date: __2020-12-04 12:07:17__